aboutcode-org/purldb/docs/source/contributing.rst

     make test

-See also `testing`_ for module-specific testing commands.
+See also :ref:`testing` for module-specific testing commands.

 3. **Commit messages and Developer Certificate of Origin**